tuura/process-mining/README.md

 ### Run PGminer

-	cabal run pgminer -- eventLog.tr
+	cabal run pgminer -- file.log

-`eventLog.tr` can be replaced by any event log you wish to extract the concurrency from.
-Arguments for PGminer, such as `-split` or the file path should be placed after the `--` in this command, in order to differentiate arguments for cabal from arguments for PGminer.
+Here `file.log` is an event log you wish to extract the concurrency from.
+Other arguments for PGminer, such as `-split` or the output file path should be placed after the `--` separator, in order to differentiate arguments for Cabal from arguments for PGminer.